What is climate change?

 What are the causes of climate change?

-Scientists have documented rising atmospheric levels of carbon dioxide and other greenhouse gases that prevent heat from escaping the Earth’s surface.
+Scientists have documented rising atmospheric levels of carbon dioxide and other greenhouse gases, largely produced by burning fossil fuels, that prevent heat from escaping the Earth’s surface.
 This is known as the greenhouse effect because the heat, trapped by the gases, warms the planet.
 The rising greenhouse gas concentrations are causing global warming, which in turn is causing climate change.

 What do scientists think about climate change?